OlivierSohn/hamazed/BACKLOG.md

+- Merge setCoefficients and applySetup

+- gradual subsampling of room response by dividing sampling frequency by 2: use bigger crossfades (try 1000?)
+Verify that on slow system it allows to use long responses.
+Verify that optimization still works for normal-sized reverbs (the start size changed, make sure it won't discard single-scale possibilities)

 - we could stream audio at 200 kBytes per second ( 4bytes per frame, i.e 16 bits per channel in stereo) i.e 1.6 Mb / s